Diabetes and UTIs

 - Quit smoking if you are a smoker

-- Consider adding URIEXO® to your daily routine: URIEXO® can aid in reducing the number of UTI recurrences without increasing your blood-sugar levels.
+- Consider adding URIEXO® to your daily routine: URIEXO® can aid in maintaining a healthy urinary tract & bladder.

-Find relief from your Recurrent Urinary Tract Infections with Double-Action URIEXO®…Ongoing Protection & Clinically-Proven Prevention!
+Find relief from your Recurrent Urinary Tract Issues with Double-Action URIEXO®…Cleanse, Flush & Protect your Urinary Tract

 Limited Mobility, Injuries and UTIs: If you have mobility issues or are bedridden, following a spinal cord injury (SCI) for example, you may be at higher risk of getting UTIs.
 Find out how you can prevent them!